Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 };
 ```

 &nbsp;

-To be more specific about step 4 above, Flask adds an extra cookie for you with the very value of the CSRF token.
-With cookies as opposed to tokens, you can add  <b class= "bold-rounded">'credentials: include'</b> instead of passing the token everywhere.
-How reassuring.

-&nbsp;

 ### Session Expired
  The last thing I want to mention concerning authentication is handling token expiry with loaders.
-If a user stays inactive for the token's lifespan, and tries to make a request with the expired token, we can leverage the Context, React Router's loaders and ErrorBoundary to log a user out.
+If a user stays inactive for the duration of the token's lifespan  and tries to make a request with the expired token, we can make use of loaders and error boundaries to log the user out.

   &nbsp;